-- Being outside in the cold makes coming home feel extra cozy and warm.
+- Cold weather running makes coming home feel extra cozy and warm.

-- The feeling of a warm shower after a freezing cold run.
+- The feeling of a warm shower after a freezing cold winter run.

 - Running hard but rarely getting sweaty!

-- The cold air numbing your legs so you feel less aches and pains.
+- The cold air numbing your legs so you feel less aches and pains while you run.

 - Being able to run a few miles without feeling like you’re dying of thirst.

 - Feeling like you’ve conquered the elements and really accomplished something with each run.

 - Burning more calories in the cold while your body tries to stay warm.
 Aka that post run treat just got a little bit bigger 😉